Multifunction Copier vs Desktop Printer: Which is Best for Your Client?

 If you’d like to learn more about Xerox products and services, read: 5 Reasons Xerox is a Top Choice for National Accounts.

 Because of their complexity, multifunction copiers are often more labor-intensive to set up and require training classes for the employees who use them.
-So make sure your client knows what they’re getting into.
-For a large enough company with a large print volume, the value that the copier brings is worth the extra work.
+So, make sure your client knows what they’re getting into.

 But size isn’t everything.
 When assessing a client’s print needs, you’ll also want to consider their industry.